How can and should national and corporate reporting be sensibly broadened to include information on Biodiversity including Ecosystem Services?

 How can reporting of Biodiversity translate international and nation law as well as be reflected in ongoing regulatory standard setting processes?

-The Value Balancing Alliance and BASF, in collaboration with a network of leading German research institutions - Leipniz Institut IÖR Dresden (National Reporting), Helmholtz Association UFZ Leipzig (Corporate Reporting) and IZT Berlin (Science-Policy Interface) -, are contributing to the increasingly urgent and public debate around these questions.
+The Value Balancing Alliance and BASF, in collaboration with a network of leading German research institutions - Leibniz Institut IÖR Dresden (National Reporting), Helmholtz Association UFZ Leipzig (Corporate Reporting) and IZT Berlin (Science-Policy Interface) -, are contributing to the increasingly urgent and public debate around these questions.

 By creating in-depth knowledge of current corporate as well as national accounting and reporting practices, the project aims to facilitate targeted cross-stakeholder cooperation as well as mutually beneficial knowledge and expertise sharing.